-Junior and senior high school students are provided with lockers for their convenience and for the safety of their personal belongings.
+Middle and high school students are provided with lockers for their convenience and for the safety of their personal belongings.
 The school assumes no responsibility for damage to or loss of personal property left on school premises.
 Students should take the following precautions: